 — Alice Keeler (@alicekeeler) April 23, 2016

 So what does this have to do with control?
 If you leave it to them to find their own instructions, they will find some that do it differently from how you would do it.
-You won’t be able just to say, “you’re at step 5 so this is what you do next…”, since you are no longer the sole source of information.
+You won’t be able just to say, “you’re at step 5 so this is what you do next…” since you are no longer the sole source of information.

 This is an example of real differentiation.
-Nobody is kept waiting until the last person got the hang of it, but there is the opportunity for the student who struggle to get the instructions multiple times.
+Nobody is kept waiting until the last person got the hang of it, but there is the opportunity for the student who struggles to get the instructions multiple times.

 My subject, mathematics, leans itself towards revision.
 At the beginning of each chapter, we normally have a lesson where we revise last years work.
 I hate these lessons.
 Half the class can remember everything, so they sleep, the other half can remember nothing so we try to cram three weeks worth of work into 45 minutes.